What happened to the consciousness?

 Run hard to see the fight.

-A woman does cry, her son may die,
+A woman cries, her son may die,

 Unless his wound heals right.

-A million tears, for a billion years,
+A million tears, a billion years,

 So continues the human plight.